 To Reduce DNS lookups we will have to remove the external websites which are linking to our site.

-How to find the external site resources which are linking to our site?
+How to find the external site resources which are linked to our site?

 - Go to GTMetrix and have the domain analysis for your website.

-- Click on the Reduce DNS lookups and check it yourself what are the external resources which are delaying your site load.
+- Click on the Reduce DNS lookups and check yourself what external resources are delaying your site load.

 3. When you click on the down arrow you will get something like this.

-These are the external site resources which are linking to my site.
+These are the external site resources that are linked to my site.